StevenK-293/WaifuGenerator/README.md

 <h1 align="center"><strong>Waifu Generator</strong></h1>

-- This project is a Waifu Generator that utilizes an API to generate waifus.
+- I built this project, which is a Waifu Generator that uses an API to generate waifus.
+I have to admit, I made it because I was really bored and wanted to do something fun lol.

 <h1 align="center"><strong>Versions</strong></h1>